Derry Girls: what time is episode four of Derry Girls on at on Channel 4?

 Who wrote Derry Girls?

 Yes.
-Saoirse-Monica Jackson who plays Erin Quinn and Jamie-Lee O'Donnell who plays Michelle Mallon are both from Derry.
+Saoirse-Monica Jackson who plays Erin Quinn and Jamie-Lee O'Donnell who plays Michelle Mallon are both from Londonderry.

 What has the reaction from viewers been like so far?